top of page

 Some need a quiet environment, while others enjoy some background noise.
 There's no right or wrong way to study, as long as it works for you.

-For example, I have two children who are both good students but have completely different study habits.
-One likes to sit at the kitchen table and set a goal for the day, like finishing an essay outline by lunchtime.
-The other prefers to use the Pomodoro technique, a method of breaking down work into short chunks with breaks in between.
+For example, my two children were both good students but had completely different study habits.
+One preferred to sit at the kitchen table and set a goal for the day, such as finishing an essay outline by lunchtime.
+The other preferred to use the Pomodoro technique, a method of breaking down work into short chunks with breaks in-between.
+They both got good grades, but they used different strategies to get there.

-Tip #1 - Tell Everyone To Get Lost!
+Tip 1 - Tell Everyone To Get Lost!

 Yes, I mean it!
 OK, maybe don't be so rude, but you get the idea.
 You need to find a place where you can study without being disturbed by other people or pets.